coders4help/volunteer_planner/README.md

 ```

 8. Open manlocal.py and fill in [USERNAME], [PASSWORD] for MySQL connection as well as an email address (has to be gmail) plus the corresponding gmail password in the appropriate places in that file.
+9. Add a superuser `./manlocal.py createsuperuser`.
+Save username and password.
 9. Run the server by running `./manlocal.py runserver`
+10. Log in with the superuser's credentials